mmazi/rescu/README.md

 ========================================================

 ResCU enables the user to create a proxy Rest client in run-time directly from a JAX-RS annotated interface.
-ResCU is mostly focused on json-based services.
+ResCU is mostly focused on json-based services, and uses Jackson for json-to-object mapping.

 Several other libraries do this (eg. Jersey and RESTEasy); the benefit of ResCU is that it is very lightweight with minimal dependencies.
 This makes it useful for quickly creating REST clients in Android apps etc.